 Wittenborg is to publish its yearly student stats to all applying undergraduate students as part of a national campaign to better inform students of their study choice.
 At present a number of non-funded institutions are joining a pilot of the so called “Study Leaflet” programme initiated by the Dutch government’s Ministry of Education.
-Wittenborg’s Study Leaflet will be published to all prospective students as of August 2012 and will increase the transparency of information provision to International Business Administration Bachelor students who are looking to study in the Netherlands at Wittenborg University.
+Wittenborg’s Study Leaflet will be published to all prospective students as of August 2012 and will increase the transparency of information provision to International Business Administration Bachelor students who are looking to study in the Netherlands at WUAS.

 The pilot project is being coordinated by the NRTO, of which Wittenborg is a member, who works closely with the Ministry and the funded Universities of Applied Science who are also joining the scheme.